Personalized Medicine Details

 Blood tests are analyzed, right here in Sioux Falls, by experts at the Avera Institute for Human Genetics.
 Physicians are sent an easy-to-interpret report that tells which medications will work best, and which medications won’t work well at all.

 Some patients may have a completely normal metabolism, and the doctor will prescribe medications based on best practices and your medical history.

 Is there an added cost for this testing?

-For tests that are deemed medically necessary, Medicare provides reimbursement; co-pays and deductibles apply.
-Patients covered by private insurers should check with their insurance carrier to see if their plan provides coverage.
+For tests that are deemed medically necessary, your insurance may provide reimbursement; co-pays and deductibles will apply.
+Check with your insurance carrier to see if your plan provides coverage.